MyoHub/myosuite/docs/source/tutorials.rst

 Advanced Muscle Conditions
 =========================================

 Besides from the simulation of healthy muscle conditions, Myosuite also provides features to simulate a number of muscle deficiencies.
-We aim provides a safe and replicatable environment to develop healthcare or rehabilitation strategies with the help of a simulator.
+We aim provides a safe and trust-worthy environment for healthcare or rehabilitation strategies development leveraging the help of a simulator.

 .. _test_muscle_fatigue: